 In 2013 company acquired exploration interests in offshore Blocks EPP44 and EPP45 (more than 8 million acres in the Bight Basin off the South Australian coast).

-Streamlining its gas businesses, in 2013 the company consolidating the supply and trading functions into a single supply and trading group within Chevron’s Gas and Midstream organization.
+Streamlining its businesses, in 2015 the company agreed to sell its 50% stake in Caltex Australia.
+In 2013 the company consolidated the supply and trading functions into a single supply and trading group within Chevron’s Gas and Midstream organization.

 In 2013 50%-owned affiliate GS Caltex, opened a 53,000-barrel-per-day gas oil fluid catalytic cracking unit at the Yeosu Refinery in South Korea.